swdrop/vs-archive-project/README.md

 4. Check [vs-archive-project/interviews](https://github.com/swdrop/vs-archive-project/tree/33989127869e42d46d99c08327e7e5c07bbb2a41/interviews) to confirm new folder was created, and use this folder for any future file uploads related to this interview.

 ## Metadata
-Currently, a very basic metadata schema is in place
+Currently, a very basic metadata schema is in place.
+PBCore is an ideal schema to incorporate into this project before it progresses further.
+For evaluation, visit the [PBCore 2.1 GitHub repository](https://github.com/PBCore-AV-Metadata/PBCore_2.1.git).

 ## Project Board
 vs-archive-project board is used as this project's central task list.
 Contributors to this project should add Issues to the Project Board, assign roles and select from the following status levels: